ruhan-dave/cyclists-counter/README.md

 The data exploration phase is split into 2 notebooks :
 1. [adapt_dataset.ipynb](adapt_dataset.ipynb)

 The first notebook contains the steps to adapt the original dataset, and make it usable for our project.
 In fact, when we downloaded the dataset, we discovered that 1623 images out of 13674 were not labelled.
-They had an empty label `txt` file.
+These images had an empty `.txt` file as a label.
 Thus we decided to remove theses images, so the dataset was reduced to 12051 images.
 Thanks to the python library `pylabel`, we loaded the dataset as a dataframe in order to explore this new version of the dataset.
 This library was useful in particular to convert the label format from Yolov5 to VOC XML.
+As the tensorflow object detection API works with the VOC XML format, this step was mandatory.
 So we removed the `.txt` label and keept the new `.xml` labels.
-After that, we used a script from the tensorflow object detection api to split our dataset into 3 sets :
+After that, we used a script from the tensorflow object detection API to split our dataset into 3 sets :
 * 90% for the train set (9760 images)
 * 10% for the test set (1206 images)
 * 10% of the 90% train set for the validation set (1085 images)